 Do Do not Let the person know if you've noticed a change in their behaviour.
 Spend time talking about the person's experiences Put pressure on them by telling them to 'snap out of it' or 'get their act together' and let them know that you're there to listen without being judgmental.
-Stay away or avoid them Suggest the person see a doctor or health professional and/or assist the person to make an Tell them they just need to stay busy or get out more Offer to go with the person to the doctor or health professional, if you feel it is appropriate.
-Pressure them to party more or wipe out how they're feeling with drugs and alcohol.
+Stay away or avoid them Suggest the person see a doctor or health professional and/or assist the person to make an Tell them they just need to stay busy or get out more appointment.
+Pressure them to party more or wipe Offer to go with the person to the doctor or health out how they're feeling with drugs and alcohol. professional, if you feel it is appropriate. una alconol.
 Help the person to find information about mental illness from websites such as 'beyondblue' or 'Lifeline'